aditishenoy/100-days-of-code/R2-log.md

 ### Day 5: June 11
 R2D05 - Made some progress with using an existing container.
 Worked on bringing all my packages and data in the right place today. #100DaysOfCode

+### Day 1: July 13
+R2D01 - Giving #100DaysOfCode another shot! 🤗
+Set up my container with packages today.
+Starting with program to use PCA for dimensionality reduction.